AriFordsham/GHCWiki/intrinsic-superclasses.md

 # Intrinsic Superclasses

 **Note** This page is a new version of the [DefaultSuperclassInstances](default-superclass-instances) proposal, and may ultimately supplant it.
 For now, I'm keeping the two separate as the delta is large, superficially at least.
 See also on [ Reddit](http://www.reddit.com/r/haskell/comments/2avs16/intrinsicsuperclasses_for_haskell_new_proposal/).
+Another proposal in this space, worthy of comparison to the one below, is here: [InstanceTemplates](instance-templates).

 ## The Problem